Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 "Because," Draco stuttered, looking flabbergasted.
 "She's…she's doing this to goad me."

 Finally, they were getting somewhere.
 "Why would her talking to Thomas be goading you?"

-"Because, Blaise," Draco started, like he was an imbecile.
-"Yesterday I told Granger that no one could ever love her big head and bigger hair.
+"Because, Blaise," Draco started slowly, as if his friend was an imbecile.
+"Yesterday, I told Granger that no one could ever love her big head and bigger hair.
 She's trying to prove me wrong."